CardiacModelling/ap-nimbus/docs/RtD/developer/how-they-work/index.rst

  #. :file:`kick_off.sh` secondly sets off :file:`server.js` listening on whichever
     host/port (e.g. ``0.0.0.0:8080``).

-    * If an intermediary data repository, e.g. |datastore|, is being used (i.e. if the ``REST_API_URL_DATA`` environment variable is assigned a value) then :file:`server.js` starts watching file creation/modification in a :file:`res` directory.
-If a creation/modification event of interest takes place in this :file:`res` directory then the content is read in and sent (via |HTTP|) to the intermediary data repository.

  #. |app-manager| (or rather :file:`server.js`,) receives a ``POST`` request from |client-direct|
     to run |ApPredict|